mcaimi/k8s-demo-app/openshift/README.rst

 - **Jenkinsfile.agent-builder and Jenkinsfile.java-runner** have been replaced with **Jenkinsfile.buildconfig**: this pipeline runs and monitors buildconfig runs through the use of the Openshift Pipeline Plugin in Jenkins
 - **Jenkinsfile.build-phase** now runs the image generation stage at the end of the pipeline (instead of leveraging another phase and another pipeline)
-- **Jenkinsfile.app_deploy** handles rollouts in production via the Openshift Client Plugin for Jenkins
+- **Jenkinsfile.dev_deploy** handles testing rollouts in dev environment via the Openshift Client Plugin for Jenkins
+- **Jenkinsfile.end_to_end_deploy** simulates promotion between environments with final approval for production rollout.

 The 'oc' binary has been added to the base maven-agent image.